Generated Sierra Madre canyon river scene representing the Encampment River, not an exact location photo

 Best once runoff drops into distinct green seams.
 Stable summer flows give you the most flexible mix of access options.

-Skip when the lower easement has no soft edges or when the upstream trail corridor is blocked enough to waste the day.
+Skip when the lower easement has no soft edges or when the upstream trail area is blocked enough to waste the day.

 Local plan